National Day for Truth and Reconciliation

 These discussions were later framed as “the sale of Toronto”, that had allegedly occurred in exchange for the £1,700 of presents.
 Much later, research into the “sale” found that the deed was blank – with no reference to a sale – with the markings of three Mississauga Chiefs from the territory north of Lake Ontario on separate scraps of paper that were sealed to the blank deed.

-Treaties
+- Treaties

 In 1805, Mississauga leaders met with Crown administrators and entered into Treaty 13 agreement, also known as the Toronto Purchase.
 Treaty 13 transferred roughly 1,015 km2 from the Mississaugas to the local non-Indigenous government.
 Treaty 13 covers a large part of Richmond Hill, with a smaller part in the city’s northeast area is covered by the Williams Treaties that were signed in 1923.
 The Williams Treaties are noted as being the last historic land cession treaties in Canada and saw the transfer of more than 20,000 km2 of land in what is now the south-central region of Ontario to the Crown.

-Recent History
+- Recent History

 In 1986, the Mississaugas of the Credit First Nation initiated a land claims settlement process with Canada to address grievances related to Treaty 13.
 In 2010, Canada paid $145 million for the lands and affirmed the boundaries of the Treaty as it was laid out in an 1805 survey which included the Toronto Islands.
 In 2015, the Mississaugas of the Credit First Nation filed the Rouge Tract Claim with Canada and Ontario governments to seek the return of the lands – which currently remains outstanding.

 Land acknowledgements bring recognition, honour and respect to Indigenous Peoples as the original and long-time stewards of a particular region or territory.
 Learn about the purpose and how to create one with this toolkit.
-See Mission, Vision, and Values section of the website for information on the library's land acknowledgement.
+Visit the Mission, Vision, and Values section of the website for information on the library's land acknowledgement.

 Indigenous Wellness Videos